NeuroJSON/jdata/JData_specification.md

       5   2   2   9.4
       2   2   3   20.5
 ```
-it can be saved as the following JSON format
+it shall be stored in the following JSON format
 ```
    {
        "_ArrayType_": "double",